-Does the halapepe remind you of Dr. Seuss?
-Me, too.
-Those tousled heads seem animate.
-Ted Geisel never came to Hawai‘i, but had he, I think he would have smiled to see halapepe.
-Plant families are wacky, so let me just tell you that halapepe is technically an endemic asparagus.
-And it’s a sun-lover, found standing glossy and proud between 2,000 and 4,000 feet upslope of the restless sea.
-Its name means “baby hala” for reasons obvious to those who are familiar with the famous weaving plant of Polynesia, also long-leaved but much hardier and found closer to the sea.
-Chills, headaches and fever were treated in steamy baths with halapepe leaves; the bark, root and leaves helped to treat asthma.
-Leaves and the startling pendant flowers, yellow-green to yellow-orange, found their way into lei, while the soft white-to-pink wood was worked into ki‘i (carved deities).
+Plant families are wacky.
+For example, hala pepe is technically an endemic asparagus.
+It’s also a sun-lover, standing glossy and proud between 2,000 and 4,000 feet upslope of the restless sea.
+Its name means “baby hala” for reasons obvious to those familiar with hala (Pandanus tectorius), the famous weaving plant of Polynesia which is also long-leaved but much hardier and found closer to the sea.
+A bath steeped with hala pepe leaves treated chills, headaches and fevers, and the bark, roots and leaves helped with asthma.
+Both the foliage and the pendant flowers — yellow-green to yellow-orange — found their way into lei, while the soft white-to-pink wood was worked into ki‘i (carved deities).

 Hala pepe is rare in the wild, but hula practitioners commonly grow it; it’s one of five essential plants that decorate the altars dedicated to Laka, the goddess of hula.
 Hala pepe also is a kinolau (earthly form) of Kapo‘ulakina‘u, sometimes referred to as “the first goddess of sorcery.”
 An unpredictable diety, she was somewhat tamed in the form of hala pepe.